wdcs-pruthvithakor/merkle_tree/README.md

 - **Merkle Proof Generation**: Allows generating proofs for individual leaves to verify their inclusion in the tree.
 - **Proof Verification**: Verifies the validity of a Merkle proof against the root.
 - **Support for Odd Number of Leaves**: Handles cases where the number of leaves is odd by duplicating the last leaf to make the number of leaves a power of two.
+- **Custom Hasher Support**: Users can implement their own hashing algorithm by defining a custom hasher that implements the `Hasher` trait.

 ## Directory Structure